Elementary Real Analysis: Rolle, Lagrange and Cauchy

-In words, for some $C\in G_f$ it is possible to cut $G_f$ by horizontal secants in two points that are arbitrarily close to $C$ and on opposite sides of $C$. \end{prop} \duk If $f$ is constant, the result holds trivially with any $c\in(a,b)$.
-For non-constant $f$ we consider, as in Theorem~\ref{thm_Rolle}, for example a~maximum of $f$ attained at some $c\in(a,b)$.
-For the minimum we would argue similarly.
-There are three cases: (i) $f(x)$ is constantly $f(c)$ on $[c-\de,c]$ ($\sus[a,b]$) or (ii) $f(x)$ is constantly $f(c)$ on $[c,c+\de]$ ($\sus[a,b]$) or (iii) $f(x)$ has values smaller than $f(c)$ arbitrarily close to $c$ both to the left and to the right of $c$.
-In case (i), respectively (ii), we replace $c$ with $c-\frac{\de}{2}$, respectively $c+\frac{\de}{2}$, and it is clear that then $c$ has the stated property.
-In case (iii) we keep $c$ and for every given $\ep$ find by means of Theorem~\ref{thm_mezihodnoty} the required points $d_1$ and $d_2$. \kduk
+Geometrically, some point $\langle c,f(c)\rangle\in G_f$ can be arbitrarily tightly enclosed by pairs of intersection points of horizontal secants. \end{prop} \duk If $f(x)$ is constant, the result trivially holds.
+Else, let $f$ attain at $c\in(a,b)$ the maximum value (for the minimum value, we would argue similarly).
+We distinguish three cases. (i) $f(x)$ is constantly $f(c)$ on $[c-\de,c]$ ($\sus[a,b]$) or (ii) $f(x)$ is constantly $f(c)$ on $[c,c+\de]$ ($\sus[a,b]$) or (iii) $f(x)$ attains values smaller than $f(c)$ arbitrarily close to $c$ on both sides of $c$.
+In case (i), respectively (ii), we replace $c$ with $c-\frac{\de}{2}$, respectively $c+\frac{\de}{2}$, and then $c$ clearly has the stated property.
+In case (iii), we keep $c$ and find the required points $d_1$ and $d_2$ by means of Theorem~\ref{thm_mezihodnoty}. \kduk